-The Cohortal Legion (2nd Century BC) The resistance of draft-eligible property owners to (1) state subsidization of the army and (2) recruitment changes declined as the duration of wars became longer, the theatres of operation more distant, and the year-round need to garrison territorial gains essential.
+The Cohortal Legion (2nd Century BC) The resistance of draft-eligible property owners to state subsidization of the army and recruitment changes waned as the duration of wars became longer, the theatres of operation more distant, and the year-round need to garrison territorial gains essential.
 The wealthy viewed military service as a burden that limited the time they could devote to wealth accumulation.

 Around 101 BC Gaius Marius (known as the 3rd founder of Rome) abolished the velites and replaced the maniple (which was small, had too many gaps and was vulnerable to collapse under aggressive enemy attack) with the cohort as the basic tactical unit.
 Non-propertied citizens (men of free birth irrespective of social rank) were allowed to enlist, and the legions swelled with volunteers (aged 17 and older).
 Recruits escaped poverty, learned a trade, enjoyed superior medical attention and received a bonus of farmland upon retirement.

 Military kit was standardized.
-Greaves were dropped (except in the case of centurions) and men were equipped with a helmet, shield (scutum), armour (typically Celtic ring mail known as the hamata), sword (gladius), dagger (pugio), hob-nailed sandals (caligae), entrenching tools and two javelins (pila).
-Each of “Marius’ mules”, as the soldiers were nicknamed, shouldered a 66 pound (30 kg) load of equipment (inclusive of three days of rations).
+Greaves were dropped (except in the case of centurions) and men were equipped with a helmet, shield (scutum), armour (typically Celtic ring mail known as the lorica hamata), sword (gladius), dagger (pugio), hob-nailed sandals (caligae), entrenching tools and two javelins (pila).
+Each of “Marius’ mules”, as the soldiers were nicknamed, shouldered a 66 pound (35 kg) load of equipment (inclusive of three days of rations).

 Marius reintroduced the use of the shield as a weapon to push and corral the enemy.
-The pilum, universally carried by all ranks, was a single use weapon.
-The iron shank was not hardened, and it bent on impact preventing its reuse by the enemy.
+The pilum, universally carried by all ranks, was designed to bend (the iron shank was not hardened) or break apart upon impact.
 Marius stressed fitness and martial training to endow his men with self-confidence.
 He conferred a silver eagle (associated with the god Jupiter) upon each legion as its new primary standard.